Treasury Snapshot: Approaching Five Months Since the Fed's December Rate Hike

 A log-scale snapshot of the 10-year yield offers a more accurate view of the relative change over time.
 Here is a long look since 1965, starting well before the 1973 Oil Embargo that triggered the era of "stagflation" (economic stagnation with inflation).
-I've drawn a trendline connecting the interim highs following those stagflationary years.
+The trendline (the red one) connects the interim highs following those stagflationary years.
 The red line starts with the 1987 closing high on the Friday before the notorious Black Monday market crash.
 The S&P 500 fell 5.16% that Friday and 20.47% on Black Monday.

 Now let's see the 10-year against the S&P 500 with some notes on Federal Reserve intervention.
 Fed policy has been a major influence on market behavior.

-For a long-term view of weekly Treasury yields, also focusing on the 10-year, see my Treasury Yields in Perspective, which I update on weekends.
+For a long-term view of weekly Treasury yields, also focusing on the 10-year, see our Treasury Yields in Perspective, which we usually update on weekends.